Dogru-Isim/cd-ls/README.md

 # cd-ls
-For those who are sick of typing ls after cd or something.
+For those who are bored of typing ls after cd or something.

 You know this urge to type ls after going in a new directory, I don't like it so I coded this.
 Here is the --help menu.